 Growth was slower for cow's milk than for other types of milk.
 Cow's milk production increased by only 0,5% year on year.
-The slow growth was the result of negative growth in South America (-5.3%) and Oceania (-3,3%).
+The slow growth was the result of negative growth in South America (-5,3%) and Oceania (-3.3%).
 Slow production growth in the EU was the result of negative growth in the top three countries, Germany, France, and the United Kingdom (UK), as well as in Russia and the Ukraine.
 Climatic factors as well as farmers' reaction to lower producer prices were the main reasons for the lower production growth.
-Lower production in the EU was also encouraged by a European Commission scheme that paid farmers a subsidy of €0,14 (R2,04) per kilogram for undelivered milk.
+Lower production in the EU was also encouraged by a European Commission scheme that paid farmers a subsidy of €0.14 (R2.04) per kilogram for undelivered milk.
 An estimated 48 000 farmers participated in this scheme and it resulted in an 861 000 t reduction in deliveries to dairies.
 In the US, a positive milk-to-feed price ratio resulted in robust production growth in 2016.
 Despite a reduction in producer prices during 2016, production growth remained resilient (Table 2).
+The increase in milk production continued for the first six months of 2018 as reflected in Table 2, except in New Zealand, where production drifted sideways.
+The increased production is mainly due to increased producer prices while adverse weather conditions in New Zealand hampered production growth.